Black Spectre

-Black Spectre has two meanings for fictional characters appearing in American comic books published by Marvel Comics.
-The first Black Spectre is the name of a fictional organization which first appeared in Daredevil #108 (March 1974) and was created by writer Steve Gerber and penciller Bob Brown.
-It was a league of costumed female commandos, entranced by the Mandrill into doing his bidding, and led by Nekra.
-The second Black Spectre is a supervillain who first appeared in Moon Knight #25 (Nov.
+Black Spectre is the name of several fictional characters appearing in American comic books published by Marvel Comics.
+The first Black Spectre is a supervillain who first appeared in Moon Knight #25 (Nov.
 1982) and was created by writer Doug Moench and penciller Bill Sienkiewicz.
-The character is one of the greatest enemies of the vigilante Moon Knight.
+The different incarnations of the character is one of the greatest enemies of the vigilante Moon Knight.

 Publication history

-The Black Spectre organization first appeared in Daredevil #108 (March 1974) and was created by writer Steve Gerber and penciller Bob Brown.
-The organization subsequently appeared in the next issues of the series with Daredevil #109-112 (May–Aug.
-1974) written again by Steve Gerber.
-The author used it also in The Defenders #109 (May 1974) and Marvel Two-In-One #3 (May 1974).
-In 2012, the organization appeared in Daredevil vol. 3 series with issues #6, #8-10, 10.1, and #13, in Avenging Spider-Man #6 and in The Punisher vol. 8 #9, #11.
-The Black Spectre is one of the five criminal organizations used in "The Omega Effect" crossover between these three comic book series.
-In an interview with IGN about this crossover, writer Mark Waid explained "As we've seen in Daredevil, Matt has basically conned five of the biggest crime communities in the Marvel Universe - Hydra, AIM, Black Spectre, the Secret Empire, and Hidden Team.
-He's conned them out of a unique, super-science hard drive that contains key information on all five organizations.
-It's the hot potato he has that makes him the most dangerous man on Earth.".

-The second Black Spectre first appeared in the eponymous story from Moon Knight #25 (Nov.
+Black Spectre first appeared in the eponymous story from Moon Knight #25 (Nov.
 1982) and was created by writer Doug Moench and penciller Bill Sienkiewicz.

 Years later, writer Doug Moench developed his creation in the four part Moon Knight: The Resurrection War mini series (Feb.–April 1998), pencilled by Tommy Lee Edwards.

 The character appeared in the 2006 Moon Knight series, in the arc entitled "God and Country", issues #15–19 (March–Aug.
 2008), written by Mike Benson and pencilled by Mark Texeira.

 Black Spectre has an entry in the Official Handbook of the Marvel Universe A to Z Update #2 (2010).